-If you are the owner of a childcare centre or childminding agency in the Netherlands, you must comply with the Childcare Provisions Act Regulations (Regeling Wet Kinderopvang).
-According to these Regulations, you must maintain records that include the following information:
+If you are an entrepreneur in the childcare sector in the Netherlands, you must comply with the Childcare Provisions Act Regulations (Regeling Wet Kinderopvang).
+As the owner of a childcare centre or childminding agency, you must keep and retain business records.

 - copies of all valid certificates of good conduct issued with screening profile 84 (caring for minors) or 86 (working in the childcare sector);